RodrigoDeVit-UFSM/C_SQLite/README.md

 From: https://www.tutorialspoint.com/sqlite/sqlite_installation.htm.

-ATTENTION: If you are using Dev-C ++ on Windows, create a "Project" as "Console Application" and check the "C Project" option.
+ATTENTION: If you are using Dev-C++ on Windows, create a "Project" as "Console Application" and check the "C Project" option.
 Then add to the project (from sqlite-amalgamation-3380500.zip) the "sqlite3.c", "sqlite3.h" and "sqlite3ext.h" files to the project.
 WITHOUT IT DONE, NOTHING WILL WORK!